saleor/saleor/docs/elasticsearch.rst

 ``ELASTICSEARCH_URL``
   Contains URL address to the elasticsearch cluster.
 Defaults to ``http://127.0.0.1:9200/``.

+``BONSAI_URL``
+  Contains URL to Bonsai elasticsearch add-on on Heroku

+``SEARCHBOX_URL``
+  Contains URL to Searchbox elasticsearch add-on on Heroku

 ``ELASTICSEARCH_INDEX_NAME``
   Controls elasticsearch index name where all searchable documents will be stored.
-Defaults to ``saleor``.
+Defaults to ``storefront``.

+Note that you can only use one Elasticsearch backend at once so if you set ``ELASTICSEARCH_URL`` variable, other URLs will be ignored.

 Data indexing
 -------------